altnum/deit.me-web-client/README.md

 You may also see any lint errors in the console.

 # Using the web-client
-Implemented base functionality like browsing example cards, login into existing profiles and registering as a new user.
+Implemented functionality like browsing different user cards, login into existing profiles, registering as a new user, liking other profiles and matching with them.